regloh/datacleaning/CodeBook.md

 which can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

-The trainings and test data set for the features were combinde and used as basis for this data set, where only column representing a mean or standdard deviation value where selected.
-The features values where labelled with the activity and subject values included in the zip file (see activity and subject column below).
+The trainings and test data set for the features were combined and used as basis for this data set, where only column representing a mean or standard deviation value where selected.
+Activity and subject columns were added in front of the feature columns; their values were included in the zip file.

 The feature values were grouped by activity and subject and for every combination the mean value for every feature variable has been calculated.

 The variable names from the original data set have been converted so that all abbreviations have been expanded, all characters have been translated to lower case and all special characters have been removed.

-So all variable names starting with the letter 't' (for time) have been expanded to 'time', variable names starting wiht letter f (for frequency) have been expanded with frequency, the abbreviation 'Mag' denoting an euclidean norm has been expanded to magnitude, 'Gyro' to 'gyroscope', 'Acc' to 'accelerometer', 'std' to 'standarddeviation'.
+So all variable names starting with the letter 't' (for time) have been expanded to 'time', variable names starting with letter f (for frequency) have been expanded with frequency, the abbreviation 'Mag' denoting an Euclidean norm has been expanded to magnitude, 'Gyro' to 'gyroscope', 'Acc' to 'accelerometer', 'std' to 'standarddeviation'.

 The triaxial indicators (-X, -Y, -Z) at the end of the names just became (x, y, and z).

+The following description is based on the README.txt and features_info.txt files included in the original zip file.

+Description of some variables are given for a group of variables, e.g. when the same description fits to a  set of variables, which e.g. are only different in the spatial axis they are referring to.

+According to the original README.txt file

+    "Features are normalized and bounded within [-1,1]."

+Because the values in this data set is calculate as the mean value of these original feature values, also all feature values in this data set are bounded within [-1,1].

 ## Grouping variables

 1. activity

-    one of the following activities:
+    One of the following activities:

         WALKING
         WALKING_UPSTAIRS